josmithiii/Moonlight/MORGN.md

     approximation of the inverse Hessian over time.

-*   **Vectorized Woodbury Update:** The implementation uses a vectorized Woodbury identity to efficiently update `P` using multiple gradient directions at once.
-This is a sophisticated technique [suggested by ChatGPT-5/Medium] that should be more efficient than a series of rank-1 updates.
+*   **Vectorized Woodbury Update:** The implementation uses a vectorized RLS/Woodbury update to efficiently update `P` using multiple gradient directions at once.
+This batches what would otherwise be a sequence of rank‑1 Sherman–Morrison updates.

-*   **Analytic Gauss-Newton:** There's an option to use an `analytic_gn` preconditioner.
-This is a more direct way to compute the Gauss-Newton direction, but it's only applicable to certain problems (like the symmetric factorization task).
+*   **Analytic Gauss-Newton (Sylvester):** There's an option to use an `analytic_gn` preconditioner for SPD matrix factorization tasks.
+It computes the Gauss–Newton step by solving the Sylvester equation `(W W^T + γI) ΔW + ΔW (W^T W + γI) = G` via eigendecompositions, which more closely matches true GN than chaining two inverses.

 *   **Hyperparameter Complexity:** The MORGN optimizer has a large number of hyperparameters, and their interactions can be